We spoke to Rayner to ask about their Queen's Awards experience. Here is what they had to say...

 My gut feeling is that the award will also help us to recruit as well as retain talent at Rayner – who doesn’t want to work for an award-winning business?

-Often the one million-pound question is whether winning an award increases revenue – directly I would say ‘no’ but indirectly as part of increased brand awareness and equity I’d say ‘yes’.
+Often the £1 million question is whether winning an award increases revenue – directly I would say ‘no’ but indirectly as part of increased brand awareness and equity I’d say ‘yes’.

 In 2008 we won The Queen’s Award for International Trade, in recognition of our strong export growth, and we will definitely continue to apply for future awards.